About Jean-Louis Bleau

 A group of choristers under the direction of Jean-Louis Bleau was involved in the National Arts Centre's sponsoring of the Iniskim Project performance Oct.
 3rd, 2020.
 A complete remount of this project took place in August of 2022 in Kananaskis Country.

 Iniskim is an immersive, puppet-lantern, performance experience that lives upon the land in the area of Treaty 7, near to where the Blackfoot peoples call Mohkinstsis – which is now known also as Calgary, AB.
 The performance celebrates the reintegration of Bison into the natural ecosystem of Banff National Park, our country’s premiere National Park.
 It shares the inspiration of Canadian artists – both first nations and non-first nations people – together with local communities within the vicinity, embracing people of all ages, to remind us of what it means to be alive and in concert with one of the greatest gifts that we have – our robust and healthy natural world.

 Produced by the Canadian Academy of Mask and Puppetry with additional assistance by Bison Belong, Parks Canada, Old Trout Puppet Workshop, Contemporary Calgary and the Leighton Art Centre

 Crime and Punishment

-Was invited to contribute a couple of selected sound works for Kunji Ikeda's current development of a dance theatre work based upon Dostoyevsky's epic novel "Crime and Punishment".
+Jean-Louis, in collaboration with vocalist Chenelle Roberts, contributed selected sound art works for Kunji Ikeda's dance theatre work based upon Dostoyevsky's epic novel "Crime and Punishment" in 2021-2022.

 Plans for a performance in Rat's Nest Cave had to be halted due to COVID-19.
-With that being the case Jean-Louis Bleau has set to work creating and developing a sound art opera.
+With that being the case Jean-Louis Bleau set off on a new path pulling together a creative team to develop a lantern puppet sound art opera.
+Work is now underway on the initial development of this project.
 Check back for updates and details.